Horrible Histories (2000 TV series)

 Horrible Histories is an animated children's television series based on the Terry Deary book series of the same name.
-The series ran for 26 episodes and two seasons between January 1, 2001, and March 26, 2002.
+The series ran for 26 episodes that aired between 19 December 2000 and 14 November 2001.

 Synopsis

 The series is based around the adventures of Stitch and Mo, two everyday kids who are transported to various historical eras with the help of a time portal.
 In each episode, their historical adventures help teach them a lesson or solve a problem in their everyday lives, often involving bully Darren Dongle.
 Animated sidebars explain the historical details, and clarify popular misconceptions.